Perfecting the art

 When the students do get into the classroom, the time is used to apply the previously acquired theory in the form of problem solving and discussion.
 One of the biggest benefits of the flipped classroom is the quality of the time that the teacher actually gets with the students.
 Because teachers are spending less time lecturing students during class time they are able to focus their time on developing students ideas and discussions.

 How can Technology help you to Flip the Classroom?

 There are several ways in which technology can aid in flipping the classroom, These are two..

 Firstly if you’re going to ask students to prepare the theory at home, you need to have interactive content to keep them engaged.
-This is where technology – the Flipped Classroom approach is one of the cornerstones in how we’ve built our textbooks.
+This is where technology – the Flipped Classroom approach is one of the cornerstones of good practice.
 Thus by providing interactive and curriculum specific content containing text, videos, animations, interactive graphs, and links to external sources, we are able to not only save time for teachers preparing to flip the classroom but to also provide engaging content that can be used in the classroom and at home.

 Secondly, formative assessment is another a crucial yet time consuming part of flipping the classroom.
 Once again this is an area where technology can help teachers to not only set assessments but also to organise the data and information that is produced as a result.

 It is important that students are able to track their progress as they work through the content giving them an insight into their own understanding of topics.
 Evidence shows that when formative assessment becomes a daily routine, there can be a 70% to 80% increase in the speed of student learning.
 We think that by providing tools to encourage formative assessment students are able to track their progress throughout the course.